pierre-guillou/swigex0/README.md

 * SWIG 4 or higher
 * Python 3 or higher with *pip*, *numpy* and *pybind11* modules installed

+The following tools must be available for compiling and installing R package:
+* SWIG 4 or higher
+* R 4 or higher
+* RTools 4 for Windows user

 See [required tools installation](#required-tools-installation) instructions below